cakephp/docs/en/bake/usage.rst

 bake``.
 The cake console is run using the PHP CLI (command line interface).
-If you have problems running the script, ensure that you have the PHP CLI installed and that it has the proper modules enabled (eg: MySQL) Users also might have issues if the database host is 'localhost' and should try '127.0.0.1' instead.
-This could cause issues with PHP CLI.
+If you have problems running the script, ensure that you have the PHP CLI installed and that it has the proper modules enabled (eg: MySQL, intl).
+Users also might have issues if the database host is 'localhost' and should try '127.0.0.1' instead, as localhost can cause issues with PHP CLI.

 Before running bake you should make sure you have at least one database connection configured.
 See the section on :ref:`database configuration